• Skip to main content

 Vocabulary Posters

-There are fifteen different words with definitions on posters to help students better understand key vocabulary words about habitats.
+There are different words with definitions on posters to help students better understand key vocabulary words about habitats.

 I've created this Animal Habitats Science Unit so our students can learn and research about 7 different animal habitats in a hands-on way.